 Improving operational efficiency means cutting across OEM silos

 As data becomes more critical, it is essential to handle it efficiently and ensure reuse within the OEM and their downstream providers.
-In many vehicles on the road today that do leverage vehicle data, it is frequently the case that data from different subsystems such as ADAS, body, powertrain, battery, and so on are provided narrowly to their respective owning groups within the OEM.
+In many vehicles on the road today that do leverage vehicle data, it is frequently the case that data from different subsystems such as ADAS, body, powertrain, and battery are sent narrowly to their respective owning groups within the OEM.
 On its surface, this may seem a sensible division of labor that gets the respective groups the data they need to analyze their subsystems and improve them.
 Or is it?

 Instead of creating multiple disconnected single-purpose “data ponds” from a vehicle, our goal should be to create an intelligent “data lake” that can be accessed as a single source of truth from many groups across an OEM.
 Some leading OEMs such as Hyundai and BMW are embracing this trend, but many others are slow to shift to this richer approach.